 Dr Mohammad Hoque

-Mohammad has a degree in Economics and a Masters in Health Economics and Public Health.
-He also has a PhD from the University of Queensland.
+Mohammad has a degree in Economics, a Masters in Health Economics and Public Health, and a PhD from the University of Queensland.